elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 </div>
 ```

 Elementor had previously utilized unoptimized markup.
-Nowadays, all widgets use optimized markup.
+Nowadays, all Elementor and Elementor Pro widgets use optimized markup.
+Elementor provided a transition period for external developers to adopt the optimized widget markup.

 ### Wrapping Elements

-The number of wrapping elements that each widget needs is up to the widget developer.
-It provides external developers a transition period to move to optimized widget markup.
+The number of wrapping elements required for each widget is determined by the widget developer.
+Elementor provided a transition period for external developers to adopt the optimized widget markup.

-Legacy widgets that require both `<div>` wrappers, including the inner `.elementor-widget-container` wrapper, should add the following method to the widget:
+Legacy widgets that require both `<div>` wrappers, including the inner `.elementor-widget-container` wrapper, use the following method in the widget:

 ```php
 public function has_widget_inner_wrapper(): bool {